adityatelange/hugo_enc/README.md

-# Hugo Encryptor 🔏
+# Hugo Enc (Encryptor) 🔏

 > Note: This is a fork of https://github.com/Li4n0/hugo_encryptor

-**Hugo Encryptor** is a tool to protect your [Hugo](https://gohugo.io) posts.
+**Hugo Enc** is a tool to protect your [Hugo](https://gohugo.io) posts.
 It uses AES-256 to encrypt the contents of your posts, and inserts a snippet of `<script>` code to verify whether the password is correct or not in readers' browser.
 Without a correct key, nobody can decrypt your private posts.

 Note: `Hugo Encryptor` currently works with `HTML` and `XML` outputs only